Adult Education and Literacy

 - The Technical Assistance for Developing Career Pathways project helped states further develop and scale their career pathways initiatives.
 The project provided tiers of technical assistance for States to streamline, expedite, and accelerate the implementation of career pathways as well as act as an information dissemination service to connect interested stakeholders to career pathways resources available across federal agencies, organizations, and pathway-focused initiatives.
 Find out more at Moving Pathways Forward.

 - Through the Employability Standards in Career and Technical Education and Adult Education project, an interactive rubric was created for identifying and describing a set of common 21st century employability knowledge and skills as well as cross-referencing those skills to available assessments.
-This project was co-funded with the Career and Technical Education branch of OVAE.
+Professional development modules and resources were created to train educators on integrating the employability skills.
+This project was co-funded with the Career and Technical Education branch of OCTAE.

 - Student Achievement in Reading (STAR) is expanding states' use of evidence-based reading practices by providing intensive training and coaching to teachers and local program administrators in 21 states.

-- Open Education Resources to Promote Adult STEM Teaching and Learning is developing innovative approaches to the teaching of foundational science, technology, engineering, and match (STEM) content to adult education students using open education resources (OERs).
+- Open Education Resources to Promote Adult STEM Teaching and Learning developed innovative approaches to the teaching of foundational science, technology, engineering, and math (STEM) content to adult education students using open education resources (OER).

 Advancing Research and Evidence

-- A series of secondary analyses resulted in new insight into the dilemma of immigrant professionals.
+- A series of secondary analyses resulted in new insight into the labor market participation of immigrant professionals.
 See the full series.